 Growth Charts show you how your child compares to other children his/her age.
 The more recorded measurements you have the better!
 Seeing a "pattern" of growth over several years helps you understand how your child has progressed.
 Most Pediatric Endocrinologists (growth specialists) want at least 12 months (measuring at least twice in regular intervals) to establish a growth pattern.

 IMPORTANT NOTE: If you get measurement records from other sources- you MUST be careful!
 If they measured your child incorrectly (with his/her shoes on, or with "items" in their hair, feet not totally flat or without making them stretch fully etc.)- it will make a big difference on their growth chart as it is plotted out.
-So don't panic if some items don't seem to line up correctly.
+So don't panic if some measurements don't seem to line up correctly.

 Understanding the Growth Chart (using height as the example)